jmendesf/jmendesf.github.io/_pages/about.md

 ---

 I am a PhD student at the GREYC laboratory, where I am part of the [Image team](https://www.greyc.fr/equipes/image/).
-My current research focuses on mathematical morphology, with a particular interest in partial partition trees and image descriptors.
+My current research focuses on mathematical morphology, with a particular interest in partial partition trees and image descriptors in general.

 More broadly, my research interest include **mathematical morphology**, **digital geometry** and **digital topology**.